 Your elected Sabbatical Officers have produced a letter for the attention of UAL's Senior Management and Governers in regards to the decisions being made about Covid - 19 and its impact on students at UAL.
 Read it in full here.

-In addition, you can tell us what you need from UAL and Arts SU though our survey:
+We want to continue to ensure we're asking the right questions.
+Tell us what you need from UAL and Arts SU though our survey:

 For information on UAL's action, follow their updates here